cgabriel5/nodecliac/README.md

 #### Flags (boolean)

-- If flag does not require input but a switch (yes/no boolean) then append `?` to the flag.
+- If flag is a switch (yes/no boolean) then append `?` to the flag.
-  - Not required but doing so will let the completion engine know the flag does not require a value.
+  - This lets the completion engine know the flag does not require value completion.

 ```acmap
 mycliprogram.command = [